 If the user chooses to include a screenshot with their report (especially

-useful if the issue concerns online chat, email or a video call) then
+useful if the issue concerns online chat, social media message or a video

-a snapshot of the currently active browser tab is taken.
-This image, the
+call) then a snapshot of the currently active browser tab is taken.
+This

-page title and the URL are sent in the report.
-No other browser tabs,
+image, the page title and the URL are sent in the report.
+No other browser

-windows or parts of the devices desktop are captured.
-The user gets to
+tabs, windows or parts of the devices desktop are captured.
+The user gets

 Can I choose the options in the drop-down list on the report form?